Konstantin Gluhov

-Konstantin Gluhov (Константин Игоревич Глухов, Konstantīns Gluhovs; born January 17, 1980) is a Latvian heavyweight kickboxer and mixed martial artist of Russian descent.
-He is a former WPKA World Muaythai champion, currently competing in K-1.
-He made his K-1 debut in 2006 at K-1 Fighting Network Riga 2006 against Denis Sobolyev.
+Konstantin Gluhov(Константин Игоревич Глухов, Konstantīns Gluhovs; born January 17, 1980) is a Latvian heavyweight kickboxer and mixed martial artist of Russian descent.

+In Muay Thai, he won the WPKA World Muaythai champion, in Kickboxing, he competed in K-1 and found success.
+In Mixed martial arts, he was one of the top European heavyweight fighters and arguably the best in Latvia.

+Aside from MMA and Kickboxing, Gluhov is also a Karate black belt.

 Biography and career

 Konstantin Gluhov started karate and hand-to-hand fighting in 1996 at the Fair Fighting club with coaches Saulius Sheikis and Vasily Fleisher.
 But just a couple of months later, the club shifted to kickboxing.
 In the same year, 1996, Kostya wins his first title with his teammate Alexei Kharchuk - Latvian kickboxing champion (youth).
 In the amateur ring, Glukhov won the world championships in Thai boxing, Kickboxing and Kick-jitsu.
 In 2000, after 60 amateur fights, Konstantin became a professional.

 In 2006 and 2008, Gluhov as part of the Latvian national team won the world championship in universal combat (unifight).
 And in 2009, he became Europe Champion (unifight).

+He made his K-1 debut in 2006 at K-1 Fighting Network Riga 2006 against Denis Sobolyev.